 Other sought after qualifications in the field include foreign language skills, familiarity with both electronic and traditional records management, and the ability to relocate.
 Archivists for the National Archives and Records Administration, the U.S. Department of Defense, the Smithsonian Institution, Bentley Historical Library at the University of Michigan, and The Cocoa-Cola Company are among the most prestigious positions in the field.
 However, demand for archivists is created by many organizations, foundations, museums, libraries, universities, communities, cities, states, and provinces with the need to assess, collect, organize, preserve, and provide access to their irreplaceable historical records and documents.
 Opportunities are also being added by some large corporations that need to manage and maintain volumes of records as required by law.

 Supply of Archivists

-The Archivist industry is concentrated in New York, Pennsylvania, and Washington.
+The Archivist industry is not particularly concentrated in any state.

 Would you make a good archivist?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!